 Salary levels are generally considered annually as part of our annual performance review process, as well as upon a promotion or other change in job responsibility.
 Salary guidelines are set each year to reflect our industry's competitive environment, balanced by the desire to control the overall cost of salaries and wages.
-Annual increases in base salary are not guaranteed; however, based on various factors, including those listed above, for 2011, we increased the base salaries of each of our executive officers.

 2. Annual Incentive Bonuses.
 We pay annual incentive bonuses to management which vary in size depending on the level of achievement of specific operational, financial and strategic goals considered by the Board to be critical in building long-term value for stockholders.
-In 2008, annual incentive bonuses were paid through the award of restricted stock, whereas annual incentive bonuses earned during 2009 and 2010 were paid in cash.
+Annual incentive bonuses earned during 2010 and 2012 were paid in cash.
+No bonuses were paid for 2011.
 In future years, annual incentive bonuses may be paid in cash, through equity awards or through a combination of both.

-Each of our named executive officers, other than Mr. Strong and Ms. Kennedy, participates in our bonus program based on company-wide performance goals.
-Mr. Strong and Ms. Kennedy, like other management employees whose primary function is executive sales and/or marketing management, participate in a bonus program where participants receive awards primarily tied to the achievement of sales-related targets, and payments of these incentives are made as frequently as monthly.
-As Vice President of U.S. Sales and Vice President of Global Marketing, Mr. Strong received incentive compensation of \$166,049 for 2011 under this program based on the Company's sales and sales-related targets during 2011.
-Ms. Kennedy received incentive compensation of €120,882 (\$168,316) under this program based on the Company's international sales and sales-related targets during 2011.
+Each of our named executive officers, other than Ms. Kennedy, participates in our bonus program based on company-wide performance goals.
+Ms. Kennedy, like other management employees whose primary function is executive sales and/or marketing management, participates in a bonus program in which participants receive awards primarily tied to the achievement of sales-related targets.
+Payments of these incentives are made as frequently as monthly.
+Ms. Kennedy received incentive compensation of €111,877 (\$143,874) under this program based on the Company's international sales and sales-related targets during 2012.